CogStack/risk-score-builder/README.md

+# Archived

+This repo is no longer maintained.
+For more details please reach out directly to [@dbeanm](https://github.com/dbeanm).

 # Risk score builder
 A pipeline to generate definitions of clinical risk scores as UMLS CUIs.
 A score definition can have a combination of manual and automatic components.